EmilRamsvik/Digital-Garden/docs/Database/Database.md

 The relational database was invented at IBM (in 1970), but it was Oracle that commercialized it.
 Oracle made most of its money on relational databases.

-## Tasks
-[Snowflake tasks](https://docs.snowflake.com/en/sql-reference/sql/create-task) are scheduled jobs that can execute SQL or Python scripts in the Snowflake database using the Snowflake warehouse, nice for updating data or migrating data.

-### Important terms

-- **Account**: In Snowflake, an account refers to your entire environment.
-It is the top-level organization for resources in Snowflake.
-An account houses all objects, data, and virtual warehouses.
-It is also associated with a particular region where the underlying cloud provider's data center is located.
-Cloud providers can be Azure, AWS, etc.

-- **Warehouse**: A warehouse in Snowflake represents compute resources, and is used to execute all data loading, querying, and DML operations.
-Snowflake uses a unique architecture where storage and computing are separated, so a warehouse doesn't store data, but rather is used to process tasks.
-This is NOT the same as a data warehouse.

-- **Roles**: Roles in Snowflake provide a way to manage access controls.
-They define permissions for objects like databases, schemas, and tables.
-A role can be assigned to one or more users, and users can switch between roles based on what tasks they need to perform.
-There are system-defined roles like ACCOUNTADMIN, SECURITYADMIN, SYSADMIN, PUBLIC, and also user-defined roles.

-- **Database**: In Snowflake, a database is a logical container for schemas.
-Each database belongs to a single Snowflake account and is completely separate from databases in other accounts (except sharing).

-- **Schema**: A schema in Snowflake is a logical container for tables, views, and other Snowflake objects.
-Schemas are contained within a database.

-## Migration of data in Snowflake
-#todo write more on migrations here